 Skip to main content

-The leading rugby union college in East Yorkshire for aspiring players.
+East Yorkshire’s leading rugby union college for aspiring senior players

 Rugby training

-Players are provided with a high-quality programme balanced with their academic commitments.
+Players are supported through a high-quality rugby performance programme that is balanced with their academic commitments.

-• Three on-field sessions, which encompass individual, unit and team skill development
+• Three on-field training sessions, focusing on individual, unit and team skill development

 • Team meetings